-In the United States, we are also subject to a consent decree with the FTC and various state regulatory agencies arising out of investigations that occurred in the early 1990s of certain alleged unsubstantiated product and earnings claims made by our distributors.
+In the United States, we are also subject to a consent decree with the FTC and various agreements with state regulatory agencies arising out of investigations that occurred in the early 1990s of certain alleged unsubstantiated product and earnings claims made by our distributors.
 The consent decree requires us to, among other things, supplement our procedures to enforce our policies, not allow our distributors to make earnings representations without making certain average earnings disclosures and not allow our distributors to make unsubstantiated product claims.
 The FTC could initiate an enforcement action to the extent the FTC determines that our advertising or promotional practices are deceptive or contrary to the requirements of the consent decree.

-We commenced offering a newly-cleared medical device in the United States during 2014.
-The device was cleared for marketing through the 510(k) process with the FDA as a medical device with cosmetic benefit.
+In 2014, our facial spa was cleared for marketing through the 510(k) process with the FDA as a medical device with cosmetic benefit.
 Medical devices are highly regulated by the FDA.
 Manufacturers of medical devices must register and list their products with the FDA annually, whether they are located domestically or overseas.
-Foreign jurisdictions may take note of the fact that we have registered as a medical device in the U.S. and require us to register in their market as well.
+Foreign jurisdictions may take note of the fact that we have registered a medical device in the U.S. and require us to register in their market as well.
 The FDA has broad regulatory powers in the areas of clinical testing, marketing and advertising of medical devices.
 Medical devices must be labeled in accordance with the FDA's general device labeling requirements and whatever particular label requirements the FDA may designate for that type of device.